YunlinXie/ComputerArchitecture_ProcessorModeling/README.md

 # ComputerArchitecture_ProcessorModeling
-Some codes are directly from the professor.
+Some codes are directly from the Professor Patra.